AlexanderTheGrey/DominionOfDarkness/README.md

 	Luke Puente

 Game Description:
-	Dominion of Darkness is a turn-based RPG set in a dark gothic fantasy environment.
+	Dominion of Darkness is an exploration game set in a Dark Gothic fantasy environment.

 Known Bugs: None

-Versions: JavaFX using Java jre1.8.0_51 (No Additional Requirements)
+Versions: JavaFX using Java jre1.8.0_261 (No Additional Requirements)